cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 Because the the signature and membership tag on the `FramedContent` in Light Commit messages is broken, these MUST NOT be checked by the receiver.

-Instead, the proof of membership in the `tree_info` is verified for the sender and the receiver.
+Instead, the proof of membership in the `tree_info` is verified for the sender.

 Note that while a light client can check the parent hashes when verifying the new group state, it can not verify all points from Sec.
 7.9.2 in {{!RFC9420}}.